DataCanvasIO/Hypernets/docs/search_with_dask.md

 #### Use shared file system

 1. Deploy your share file system, such as NFS, cephfs, etc.
-1. Mount the share file system in Hypernets node and all Dask node, with the same access path, eg: `/opt/share`, and grant read-write permissions to the user which starts Hypernets and Dask cluster.
+1. Mount the shared file system at Hypernets node and all Dask nodes with the same access path, eg: `/opt/share`, and grant read-write permissions to the user which starts Hypernets and Dask cluster.
 1. Set the following Hypernets environment variables:
     * `HYN_STORAGE_TYPE`: set to `file`
     * `HYN_STORAGE_ROOT`: set to the shared storage root path for Hypernets,
-    eg: `/opt/share/hypernets`
+    eg: `/opt/share/hypernets`, default is `./workdir`

 ####  Use S3-base object store